SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/candidate_inspector/README.md

 ### Icon Matching Arguments

 - `--icon`: Path to icon image file for template matching
-- `--confidence`: Minimum confidence threshold for matches (only used with --icon parameter)
 - `--top`: Show top N matches with confidence scores when matching icon (default: 5)

 ### Output Control Arguments